 #3 Easy Meal Planning with the Plan to Eat App

-You can easily create a calendar full of meals (breakfast, lunch, and dinner) or just dinner if you prefer for a week or a month in the Plan section.
-You’re able to do a search in the Plan section of the app (as well as the Cook section).
+In the Plan section, you can easily create a calendar full of meals (breakfast, lunch, and dinner) or just dinner if you prefer for a week or a month.
+You’re able to search in the Plan section of the app (as well as the Cook section).
 Recipes (with their photos) show up in the side panel.
 Next, you slide the recipes you want to include right into the day and meal of your choice.
 Talk about easy peasy!

-I highly recommend taking advantage of the 30 day free trial so you can mess around with ALL the tools and perks of the app.
-It’s difficult to explain how everything works without getting your own hands on things.
+I highly recommend taking advantage of the 30-day free trial, so you can mess around with ALL the tools and perks of the app.
+It’s difficult to explain everything without getting your own hands on things.